anesh-ml/youtube_comment_intent/README.md

 ## Output

-- Here is the suggestions/ideas give by the youtube users about s7 and ipad pro
+- Here are the **suggestions/ideas** give by the youtube users about s7 and ipad pro in review video.

 **S7**
 ![new project](images/s7.png)